Battle of Łomża: Second German offensive on Przasnysz

-On March 8, the C. von Morgen group launched an offensive with the forces of the 1st and 76th reserve divisions and the 11th reserve brigade.
+On March 8, the Morgen's group launched an offensive with the forces of the 1st and 76th Reserve Divisions and the 11th Reserve Brigade.
 During the day, the 42nd Infantry Regiment and the 5th Guards Brigade joined the attack.
 The attackers took a strong Russian position at Grabowo (2,000 prisoners).
 The threat of a detour and the failure of the night attack forced Generals V. Oranovsky and A. Sychevsky to retreat.

 Continuing to develop success, parts of the Morgen group on March 9 during the day threw back Russian troops to Przasnysz.

-The threat of being cut off forced A. Sychevsky to begin withdrawing the II Siberian Corps to Przasnysz.
+The threat of being cut off forced A. Sychevsky to begin withdrawing the 2nd Siberian Army Corps to Przasnysz.
 The commander of the 1st Army at 21 o'clock ordered to withdraw to the Przasnysz positions, and the cavalry corps to provide reconnaissance on the right flank and ensure communication with the 12th Army, stubbornly defending the crossings on the Orzyc.
-Following the Siberian corps, under pressure from the enemy, the Turkestan and XXVII army corps retreated.
+Following the Siberian corps, under pressure from the enemy, the Turkestan and 27th Army Corps retreated.

-N. Ruzsky, concerned about the situation in the 1st Army, allocated two corps to support it: the XXIII Army Corps (3rd Guards and 62nd Infantry Divisions), which had already arrived, and the II Caucasian, crossing the bridges in Novogeorgievsk (Caucasian Grenadier and 51st infantry division).
-By the evening of March 10, the Cossacks of the 4th Don cossack division managed to stop the advance of the Germans.
+N. Ruzsky, concerned about the situation in the 1st Army, allocated two corps to support it: the 23rd Army Corps (3rd Guards and 62nd Infantry Divisions), which had already arrived, and the 2nd Caucasian, crossing the bridges in Novogeorgievsk (Caucasian Grenadier and 51st Infantry Division).
+By the evening of March 10, the Cossacks of the 4th Don Cossack Division managed to stop the advance of the Germans.
 Under the onslaught of the Germans, the Siberian corps again retreated to Przasnysz.
-Having captured 1,200 prisoners in a day, the troops of the C. von Morgen group occupied Kluczewo, Rzęgnowo.
+Having captured 1,200 prisoners in a day, the troops of the Morgen's group occupied Kluczewo, Rzęgnowo.

-On March 11, the German troops of the C. von Morgen group continued to advance.
+On March 11, the German troops of the Morgen's group continued to advance.
 The number of prisoners reached 1,400.
-After air reconnaissance detected the approach of Russian troops from Ostrołęka to Rusetsk (XXIII Army Corps), the 3rd Infantry and 9th Landwehr Brigades were sent.
+After air reconnaissance detected the approach of Russian troops from Ostrołęka to Rusetsk (23rd Army Corps), the 3rd Infantry and 9th Landwehr Brigades were sent.
 The Russian troops of the 1st Army in the morning entrenched themselves in new positions near Przasnysz, forcing the Germans to lie down and dig in 1,500 steps away.
-Considering that 9 corps and 5 cavalry divisions were operating against his incomplete 6 corps and three cavalry divisions from the Russian side, M. von Gallwitz ordered to stop attacks, go on the defensive and staunchly defend the achieved lines, preventing the Russians from leaving their defensive lines at Przasnysz.
+Considering that 9 corps and 5 cavalry divisions were operating against his incomplete 6 corps and three cavalry divisions from the Russian side, Gallwitz ordered to stop attacks, go on the defensive and staunchly defend the achieved lines, preventing the Russians from leaving their defensive lines at Przasnysz.

-On March 12, units of the 1st Army were already able to push the Germans at Stegna with the forces of the 4th Cavalry Brigade and the 8th Cavalry Division, the 15th Cavalry Division occupied Lipa; under dense artillery fire of the II Siberian Corps, the Germans left Mchowo and Kijowice.
+On March 12, units of the 1st Army were already able to push the Germans at Stegna with the forces of the 4th Cavalry Brigade and the 8th Cavalry Division, the 15th Cavalry Division occupied Lipa; under dense artillery fire of the 2nd Siberian Army Corps, the Germans left Mchowo and Kijowice.
 The second offensive of the Gallwitz's army group on Przasnysz was stopped.